cubismod/mbta-mcp/README.md

 - "Get all current Amtrak trains in the Boston area"
 - "Show me Amtrak trains as GeoJSON for mapping"
 - "Check the health status of the Amtrak tracker API"

+**Resource Data:**
+- "Show me the MBTA route types and their descriptions"
+- "What are the major transit hubs in Boston?"
+- "Get the current fare information for subway and bus"
+- "What are the service hours for the Red Line?"
+- "Show me trip planning prompts for airport transfers"
+- "Get accessibility information for major stations"

 ### Troubleshooting